jacksleight/laravel-omni/README.md

 ## Defining Components

-Omni components can live in any view directory, and a basic component looks like this:
+A standard component looks like this:

 ```blade
 <?php